kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 ## 🎬 Reading and Mining Anime on Android

-Similar to manga, you have a couple of great options for mining anime.
+Similar to manga, you have a couple of great options for mining anime. either method you choose from down below, easiest method to acquire anime on Android (even way easier than on pc) is ## [Aniyomi](https://aniyomi.org/)
 *   **Jidoujisho**: As described in the section above, Jidoujisho can load anime with subtitle files.
 *   **Lazy Method**: There is also a dedicated guide for another anime mining setup.
     *   **[Lazy Guide: Setup Anime on Android](https://lazyguidejp.github.io/jp-lazy-guide/setupAnimeOnAndroid/)**